Author of Crisis of Conscience and In Search of Christian Freedom

 While doing that Eric was tracked down by Jehovah’s Witness elders and disfellowshipped.
 He was disfellowshipped for no longer believing Watchtower teachings.
 Jehovah’s Witnesses disfellowship their members to “keep their flock clean”, away from contaminating practices and beliefs held by members who stray away from their beliefs and mandated practices.
 Once disfellowshipped no other Jehovah’s Witness is allowed to speak to them, except family members who live in their same household.
 Therefore, the disfellowshipping policy of Watchtower silences disfellowshipped members.
 Eric argues against Watchtower’s silencing policy.
 Yet he practices that on his websites.

 I was carrying on a conversation with a visitor to Eric’s Beroean Pickets YouTube channel.
 His guest wanted to know my biblical views, which I freely shared.
-That conversation was then then erased by Eric’s assistant, who sent me this message:
+That conversation was then erased by Eric’s assistant, who sent me this message:

 2 hours ago